Johnson, Garcia, Westwood & Poulter in LIV Golf field

 Both the US-based PGA Tour and Europe-based DP World Tours turned down all requests for waivers to allow players to compete in the LIV series opener, which clashes with the PGA's Canadian Open.

 The PGA Tour said its ruling was "in the best interest of the Tour and its players" and has threatened to ban players who flout it.
+The DP World Tour has been approached for comment.

-Two-time major champion Norman called that decision "anti-golfer, anti-fan and anti-competitive" and said he has told the players "we've got your back" and that his origanisation "will defend, reimburse and represent" them should proceedings end up in the hands of lawyers.
+Two-time major champion Norman called that decision "anti-golfer, anti-fan and anti-competitive" and said he has told the players "we've got your back" and that his organisation "will defend, reimburse and represent" them should proceedings end up in the hands of lawyers.

 The 67-year-old Australian had earlier told BBC Sport that his plans stretch "decades" into the future after securing an extra £1.6bn of funding, which he says will enable his breakaway invitational golf series to turn into a full 14-tournament global super league by 2024.

-The $255m (£202m) series will feature six more regular season tournaments in 2022 - four in the United States, one in Thailand and one in Saudi Arabia - each having the same $25m (£20m) prize fund, meaning every leg of the series is more lucrative than the richest tournament on the PGA Tour.
+This initial $255m (£202m) invitational series will feature six more regular season tournaments in 2022 - four in the United States, one in Thailand and one in Saudi Arabia - each having the same $25m (£20m) prize fund, meaning every leg of the series is more lucrative than the richest tournament on the PGA Tour.

+The events will feature a team and individual competition, with 12 captains selecting three players in a draft-style format.
+Each day, the teams of four will tee off at the same time on different holes in what is termed a 'shotgun start'.

-Each event's individual winner will take home $4m - by way of comparison, the PGA Tour's flagship event, the Players Championship, earned Cam Smith $3.6m for his victory in March.
+Each event's individual winner will take home $4m - by way of comparison, the PGA Tour's flagship event, the Players Championship, earned Cam Smith $3.6m for his victory in March, while Collin Morikawa won $2m for his Open Championship victory in 2021.

-The eighth and final tournament will be the team championship at Trump National Doral Miami from 27-30 October.
+The eighth and final tournament will be a four-day team championship at Trump National Doral Miami from 27-30 October.
 At the matchplay event, a $50m prize kitty will be split between the 12 teams of four, with each player receiving a 25% cut of their team's winnings.

-Every LIV event will feature a team and individual competition, with 12 captains selecting three players in a draft-style format.
-Each day, the teams of four will tee off at the same time on different holes in what is termed a 'shotgun start'.

-And Norman insisted he could make a success of the venture, even if the world's best players shunned it.
+Norman has insisted he could make a success of the venture, even if the world's best players shunned it.

 "We don't need them," said Norman when asked whether attracting either Tiger Woods or Rory McIlroy - who said there was a "morality" to not taking Saudi money - would enhance his proposition.